dijkstracula/solvent/paper/report.md

 work([@LiquidTypesDSVerificationPLDI09], [@RefinementTypesForHaskell],
-[@LowLevelLiquidTypesPOPL10], [@GradualLiquidTypeInference]) makes sure to mention it explicitly and right in the abstract, suggesting that bringing this particular kind of magic to bear reasonated with the research community.
+[@LowLevelLiquidTypesPOPL10], [@GradualLiquidTypeInference]) makes sure to mention it explicitly and right in the abstract, suggesting that bringing this particular kind of magic to bear resonated with the research community.

 ## Subtyping as implication